Forestry Mulching and Land Clearing: The Complete Guide

 It’s not just the fire risk that makes dry, rotting wood dangerous.
 Falling tree limbs from trees that are dead, partially dead, or dying have the potential to cause injury to a person or damage to property.

-Viruses carried by the wind can be transmitted to living trees, where they can infect them and eventually cause their deaths.
+Living trees can contract viruses carried by the wind, which can infect them and ultimately lead to their death.
 Therefore, it is in everyone’s best interest to remove dead trees as quickly as possible.
-In addition to this, they have the potential to release pollen, which is a well-known irritant for people who suffer from asthma, allergies, and other respiratory conditions.
+In addition, they have the potential to release pollen.
+Pollen is a well-known irritant for people who suffer from asthma, allergies, and other respiratory conditions.

 4. Improve Soil Health And Provide Habitat For Wildlife